corndeladmin/DevOps-Deeper-Testing/playwright/Readme.md

 # addopts = --browser firefox
 addopts =
 ```

+> Note that this assumes you are running the tests from the terminal in the Playwright directory, or that you have opened the playwright subfolder directly in VSCode, otherwise VSCode won't correctly pick up this `pytest.ini` file.

 Have a play with the following debugging helpers:
 * Capturing a screenshot on failure by setting the `--screenshot` flag to `only-on-failure` (or `on`)